Don Drysdale: Brooklyn / Los Angeles Dodgers (1956–1969)

-In 1968, Drysdale set Major League records with six consecutive shutouts and 58 2/3 consecutive scoreless innings.
-The latter record was broken by fellow Dodger Orel Hershiser 20 years later.
+In 1968, the "year of the pitcher", Drysdale set Major League records with six consecutive shutouts and 58 2/3 consecutive scoreless innings, winning NL Player of the Month honors in June and starting the All-Star Game in Houston.
+The scoreless innings record was broken by fellow Dodgers pitcher Orel Hershiser 20 years later.
 Hershiser, however, did not match Drysdale's record of six consecutive complete-game shutouts.

-Drysdale ended his career with 209 wins, 2,486 strikeouts, 167 complete games and 49 shutouts.
-He was inducted into the Baseball Hall of Fame in 1984, and had his number 53 retired at Dodger Stadium on July 1, 1984.
-At the time of his retirement, Drysdale was the last remaining player on the Dodgers who had played for Brooklyn.
+Recurring shoulder injuries had slowed Drysdale down in his final years.
+After suffering a torn rotator cuff, Drysdale retired from Major League Baseball during the 1969 season, having made only 12 starts.
+At the time of his retirement, he was the last active player on the Dodgers who had played for them in Brooklyn.

+Career overall

+Achievements and honors

+In his 14-year career, Drysdale compiled a record of 209–166 with an earned run average of 2.95.
+He struck out 2,486 batters, posted 49 shutouts, and hit 154 batters.
+He struck out 200 or more batters six times and won 20 games twice.
+In the World Series, he had a record of 3–3 with a 2.95 ERA.
+Drysdale led the Majors in strikeouts three times, wins once, and lead the NL in shutouts once.
+In 1962, with a record of 25-9 and a Major League-leading 232 strikeouts, he won the Cy Young Award.

-He won three NL Player of the Month awards: June 1959 (6–0 record, 1.71 earned run average, 51 strikeouts), July 1960 (6–0 record, 2.00 earned run average, 48 strikeouts), and May 1968 (5–1 record, 0.53 earned run average, 45 strikeouts, with 5 consecutive shutouts to begin his scoreless inning streak, which was carried into June).
+Additionally, Drysdale won three NL Player of the Month awards: June 1959 (6–0 record, 1.71 earned run average, 51 strikeouts), July 1960 (6–0 record, 2.00 earned run average, 48 strikeouts), and May 1968 (5–1 record, 0.53 earned run average, 45 strikeouts, with 5 consecutive shutouts to begin his scoreless inning streak, which was carried into June).